Ciudad Juárez International Airport

 Ciudad Juárez International Airport (Spanish: Aeropuerto Internacional de Ciudad Juárez); officially Aeropuerto Internacional Abraham González (Abraham González International Airport) is an international airport located in Ciudad Juárez, Chihuahua, Mexico, near the Mexico–United States border.
 It serves the Metropolitan Area of Ciudad Juárez and the El Paso-Juárez agglomeration.
 The airport serves multiple domestic destinations and also supports cargo flights, flight training, and general aviation activities.
 It is named after Abraham González, a former Governor of the State of Chihuahua.

 It ranks as the twelfth-busiest airport in Mexico in terms of passenger traffic.
-In 2022, the airport handled 2,004,524 passengers, surpassing the 2-million threshold in a calendar year for the first time; and in 2024, it served 2,145,418 passengers, according to its operator, Grupo Aeroportuario Centro Norte.
+In 2022, the airport handled 2,004,524 passengers, surpassing the 2-million threshold in a calendar year for the first time; and in 2024, it served 2,145,418 passengers, and 2,132,786 passengers in 2025 according to its operator, Grupo Aeroportuario Centro Norte.